-Where the Scheme's derivative assets and liabilities are not traded on an exchange, their fair value is determined by reference to counterparty valuations or by the investment manager.
+Where the Scheme's derivative assets and liabilities are not traded on an exchange, their fair value is determined by reference to counterparty valuations or by the Investment Manager.

-The valuation processes applied in valuing financial instruments measured at fair value through profit or loss are governed by asset valuation policies which have been adopted by the Responsible Entity or the Former Responsible Entity, as applicable.
-These Policies outline the valuation methodologies and processes applied to measure such financial instruments.
+The valuation processes applied in valuing financial instruments measured at fair value through profit or loss are governed by the National Mutual Funds Management Ltd Asset Valuation Policy which has been adopted by the Responsible Entity.
+This Policy outlines the valuation methodologies and processes applied to measure such financial instruments.